Quote of the Day

 Figure 2 shows the Wolfram Alpha result and Figure 3 shows Equation 3 graphed in Mathcad.
 The results appear identical.

 I have looked at a number of web sites on BAC levels and they all make different assumptions about their definition of a drink, body water percentages, and elimination rate.
-The variation in the assumptions all reflect that fact that these characteristics vary by individual.
+The variation in the assumptions all reflects the fact that these characteristics vary by individual.
 Other important factors, like how long you were drinking and whether you were consuming food while drinking, are completely ignored.
 Looks to me like it is difficult to know how many drinks you can have and still drive.
 Sounds like not drinking and driving is still the best way to go.
+It's always wise to remember to book another method of transport home after you've been drinking, it's not worth risking lives for.
+Because, let's face it, most people who do drink and drive end up getting caught one way or another and will end up looking to get useful information from a criminal defense attorney in anticipation of charges being brought against them.
+Drunk driving is one of the top causes of car accidents, which is why it's important to avoid driving a vehicle after drinking alcohol.
+Unfortunately, most drunk drivers end up needing personal injury attorneys to support them after they have put themselves, and other road users, in danger.
+To prevent yourself from injuring anyone, consider booking a taxi after any social events, or ask family and friends if they can collect you.